Competition law: Employment law

-Intellectual property, innovation and competition
+Intellectual property

 Competition law has become increasingly intertwined with intellectual property, such as copyright, trademarks, patents, industrial design rights and in some jurisdictions trade secrets.
 It is believed that promotion of innovation through enforcement of intellectual property rights may both promote and limit competitiveness.
-The question then relies on whether it is legal to acquire monopoly through accumulation of intellectual property rights, In which case the judgment decides between giving preference to intellectual property rights or to competitiveness:
+The question then turns on whether it is legal to acquire monopoly through accumulation of intellectual property rights, In which case the judgment decides between giving preference to intellectual property rights or to competitiveness.